tsmdt/keyboardBuilder4eScriptorium/README.md

 You can access the app in your browser by navigation to `http://127.0.0.1:5000`

 ## Usage
-If you want to import an already existing virtual keyboard (e.g. in *Transkribus*) to eScriptorium you can use the Keyboard Builder like this: Simply paste all Unicodes of your existing keyboard in a new Transkribus document without any whitespaces between them.
-Copy the resulting string (e.g. `£q«±²ſœē∓ↄ`) and paste this string to the "Paste character(s) here" field of the Keyboard Builder.
-Click on the "Add Character(s)" button and every single unique character of the string will be added to your custom keyboard.
+If you want to import an already existing virtual keyboard (e.g. in *Transkribus*) to eScriptorium you can use the Keyboard Builder like this:

+1. Simply paste all Unicodes of your existing keyboard in a new Transkribus document without any whitespaces between them.
+2. Copy the resulting string (e.g. `£q«±²ſœē∓ↄ`)
+3. Paste this string to the "Paste character(s) here" field of the Keyboard Builder.
+4. Click on the "Add Character(s)" button and every single unique character of the string will be added to your custom keyboard.